The Symbolism of Starry Night

 Böcklin’s Sacred Grove in Context

-Unlike Redon’s dreamlike subconscious or Moreau’s jewel-toned opulence, Böcklin treats the forest as a sacred protagonist.
-Dense, dim, alive—trees aren’t background; they’re guardians of secret wisdom, a nod to ancient oracle groves like Dodona, where trees spoke prophecy.
+Unlike Redon’s dark symbolism or Moreau’s iconic jewel-toned opulence, Böcklin treats the forest as a sacred protagonist.
+Dense, dim, alive trees aren’t background; they’re guardians of secret wisdom, a nod to ancient oracle groves like Dodona, where trees spoke prophecy.
 Here, myth isn’t picturesque, it’s immersive.

 Böcklin once asserted that art should summon realities “not perceptible through reason and the senses.
 The Sacred Grove embodies this.
 It’s not about religion or history; it’s about the invisible pulsing beneath.